contact us

 cranberry.sauce.with.pomegranate_butteryum

-I have 3 ‘favorite’ cranberry sauce recipes that I tend to rotate from year to year.
+I have 3 ‘favorite’ cranberry sauce recipes that I tend to rotate through from year to year.
 This year, I decided make them all (plus a couple more) to see which one truly was my favorite.
 I invited a taste-tester to join me and we both agreed, this one was the winner.

 Now, I know for some people, holiday meals aren’t complete without canned cranberry sauce, but if you’ve never made it from scratch, I urge you to give it a try.
 It’s super easy to make, tastes amazing, and you can keep it in the fridge for weeks so it can be made way in advance.